-The built-in AppDynamics Events trigger initiates flows when it receives a request from a webhook in AppDynamics.
+The built-in AppDynamics Events trigger initiates a flow when it receives a signal from AppDynamics.

 - Go to the Triggers tab in the palette, expand the App Triggers section and drag the trigger onto the canvas.